remarkjs/remark/packages/remark-stringify/readme.md

 ## Extending the Compiler

-If this plug-in is used, it adds a [`Compiler`][compiler] constructor to the `processor`.
-Other plug-ins can change and add visitors on the compiler’s prototype to change how markdown is stringified.
+If this plugin is used, it adds a [`Compiler`][compiler] constructor to the `processor`.
+Other plugins can change and add visitors on the compiler’s prototype to change how markdown is stringified.

-The below plug-in modifies a [visitor][] to add an extra blank line before level two headings.
+The below plugin modifies a [visitor][] to add an extra blank line before level two headings.

 ```js